minagawah/react-widget-airport/README.md

 };
 ```

-As you can see, it only exports `init` function using `export`.
+As you can see, it exports `init`.
 If you want to use `export default`,
 then _[you need a special setup for babel](#5-1-issues-module-exportss)_.

-The module is now exposed globally as `Airport`.
+The module is now exposed globally as `Memo`.

-When people want to utilize the widget,
+When people want to use the widget,
 they would download files from `dist` directory,
 and embed them in their HTML pages:

 - [airport.app.js](dist/airport.app.js) (722 KB)
 - [airport.worker.js](dist/airport.worker.js) (15 KB)

-For this project, I am using `html-webpack-plugin` to generate a static page,
+For this project, I use `html-webpack-plugin` for a static page
 so that I can test the widget.
+As far as creating a widget, you don't need this,
+but for this time, this is for a testing purpose.

 `src/index.html`